ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Evidence\HealthChecks\gpresult_computer.txt

+8.6 Fine Grained Password Policy

+A fine-grained password policy was implemented targeting the security group GG-Domain-Admins, which resides inside the ControlPlane OU.

+Risk:

+Non-complex or easy to crack passwords suppose a potential threat inside the ControlPlane, as users inside it have privileged rights that can modify or change the domain.
+If a password was to be retrieved by a threat actor, they could potentially modify or break the system.

+Control:

+A stronger password policy must be enforced for domain admin users.
+This includes increased password complexity and length requirements, as well as forcing administrator accounts to update their passwords after a shorter period of time.

+Justification:

+Passwords that are longer and more complex are harder to crack or guess.
+Forcing a password update after a certain period of time acts as a delaying method that, when implemented continuously, ensures credentials remain up to date and reduces the chances of attackers successfully planning a strategy to compromise them.

+FGPP should be applied to groups whose compromise would represent a major security risk, such as loss of domain control.
+These passwords are intentionally more complex and therefore harder to remember, and they also require periodic updates.
+Applying the same strict policy to normal users, such as a finance user inside the UserAccessPlane, would negatively affect usability and operational efficiency for everyday tasks.

+Verification:
+Evidence\AD\fgpp_policy.txt

 9. Security Considerations
 9.1 Credentials Hardening

-Credential management is not handled directly by DSC in the deployment of this environment.
+Credential management should not be handled directly by DSC in the deployment of any production environment.
 This decision aligns with best security practices, as sensitive data such as passwords should never be stored in plain text within configuration files.
-Instead, PSCredential objects are used to pass password values during Active Directory setup, but these credentials are not hardcoded anywhere.
+Instead, PSCredential objects are used to pass password values during Active Directory setup, but these credentials are not hardcoded anywhere, however due to the requirements for this lab no MOF encryption has not been used which caused the client MOF files to include the username and password for domain join in plain text

-MOF files are generated artifacts that should not contain or expose any credentials.
+MOF files are generated artifacts that should not contain or expose any credentials in a production environment.
 If exposed, these could allow a threat actor to modify, disrupt, or compromise the system.

+In a production environment, certificate-based MOF encryption and integration with a secure vault (e.g., Azure Key Vault) would be implemented for enhanced security, ensuring credentials are protected at all times.

 The Local Configuration Manager (LCM) reads the MOF files and enforces the defined configuration locally.
 No external sources or credential management systems are used to read or deploy the desired configuration in this lab environment.

 Considerations for production-level security:

-In a production environment, certificate-based MOF encryption and integration with a secure vault (e.g., Azure Key Vault) would be implemented for enhanced security, ensuring credentials are protected at all times.

 9.2 DNS Security and Network Exposure